What Is a Prototype?

-A high-fidelity prototype represents the product’s final form and performance, though it’s still without that marketable polish.
+A high-fidelity prototype represents the product’s final form and performance, though it is without the final finishing touches.

 Live Data Prototypes

-Nowadays, live data prototypes are also used for more advanced testing.
+Nowadays, companies use live data prototypes for more advanced testing.
 They use analytics to determine the product’s success or failure.

 - Get clear on what exactly you want to test